 - Make sure to grow enough cells to generate sufficient chromatin for the experiment.
-For each immunoprecipitation and chromatin preparation, 5 x 107 to 1 x 108 cells are recommended.
-To determine the total number of cells, perform a cell count using a hemocytometer (such as Millipore's ScepterTM Hand-held Cell Counter).
+For each immunoprecipitation and chromatin preparation, 5×10^7 to 1×10^8 cells are recommended.
+To determine the total number of cells, perform a cell count using a hemocytometer.
 For suspension cells, count an aliquot of cells from the growth vessel and perform the appropriate calculation to estimate the total number of cells.
 To determine the number of cells for adherent cells, grow an extra plate of cells to use for your cell count.
 Trypsinize one plate and count the number of cells, using a hemocytometer.
 Multiply the cell count from that plate by the total number of plates to be used for the experiment to determine the total number of cells in your plates. - For HeLa cells, one plate contains approximately 1-2 x 107 cells.
-5-10 plates (150 mm plate) are needed for a single ChIP-chip experiment. - The volume of buffers supplied in the kit is sufficient to prepare chromatin and perform 3 ChIPchip experiments.
-This protocol is written for performing one chromatin isolation at a time. - Cell numbers can be scaled up or down based on the performance of the antibody.
+5-10 plates (150 mm plate) are needed for a single ChIP-chip experiment. - The volume of buffers supplied in the kit is sufficient to prepare chromatin and perform 3 ChIP-chip experiments.
+The protocol is written for performing one chromatin isolation at a time. - Cell numbers can be scaled up or down based on the performance of the antibody.
 For example, antibodies against abundant epitopes, such as RNA polymerase II and modified histones, can perform a successful ChIP-chip experiment using significantly fewer cells.